dougsweetser/Q/docs/About/contact_and_tip.md

 email: sweetser@alum.mit.edu
 twitter: visualphysics

-If it is really important to you, a google hangout can be arranged.
+If it is really important to you, a Google/Zoom meeting can be arranged.

 {! ~/workspace/Q/docs/About/web_sites.md !}